Selling internationally with Amazon FBA? A guest article by expert Micha Augstein

 The exploration of new sales markets through the Amazon shop pages in Europe, but especially in the USA, offers not only gigantic potential for international “newbies” in terms of revenue and new customers.
 Just as one does not have to worry about the logistics of Amazon orders, the delivery of German goods to the FBA warehouse is also possible without much effort.
 Providers like Parcel.One take care of logistics and shipping and are well acquainted with country-specific requirements.

-Through FBA, sellers lose their marketing potential
+Through FBA, retailers lose their marketing potential

 Simply put: Your online shop, your rules!
 With FBA, you relinquish control over inventory, returns processing, delivery conditions, and also the sales environment.
-Your product is presented to the Amazon customer directly next to the competitor’s product and is in direct price competition – not only against domestic products but also against foreign ones.
+Your product is presented to the Amazon customer directly next to the competitor’s product and is in immediate price competition – not only against domestic products but also foreign ones.
 The competition is therefore fierce.

 “Fulfillment by Amazon” – to do or not to do?

 PARCEL.ONE is a logistics service provider specifically for cross-border online trade.
-The startup enables online retailers to significantly reduce their shipping costs to foreign countries by bundling all shipments regardless of the destination country and selecting the ideal service provider for each individual shipment.
-Additionally, the effort on the seller’s side is significantly reduced because PARCEL.ONE acts as the sole contractual partner for all markets – with a uniform label and continuous tracking.
+The startup enables online retailers to significantly reduce their shipping costs to foreign countries by consolidating all shipments regardless of the destination country and selecting the ideal service provider for each individual shipment.
+Additionally, the effort on the retailer’s side is significantly reduced because PARCEL.ONE acts as the sole contractual partner for all markets – with a uniform label and continuous tracking.

 Image credits in the order of the images: © FrankBoston – stock.adobe.com / © Parcel.One / © Tierney – stock.adobe.com